ShawnnnLiu/Arrythmia_Classifier/complex_implementation/QUICKSTART.md

 ## Step 1: Ensure Data is Downloaded

-Make sure you have MIT-BIH data in `data/mitdb/`:
+Make sure you have MIT-BIH data downloaded:

 ```bash
 # If not already downloaded:
 python download_data.py
 ```

+Data will be saved to: `data/mit-bih-arrhythmia-database-1.0.0/mit-bih-arrhythmia-database-1.0.0/`

 ## Step 2: Train Your First Model